Saturday, April 27, 2024

 With gusto, Jan talked about the first time that he watched “Western TV” (television that wasn’t from Eastern Europe), and it was MTV.

-Sadly, MTV deteriorated into a mindless venue that promotes over-consumerism, substance abuse, sexism, thuggish behavior, and wasteful extravagance by “people who grew up in poor neighborhoods but now ignore those places and overspend on luxuries while they overcharge for concert tickets that poor people can’t afford”.
+Sadly, MTV deteriorated into a mindless venue that promotes over-consumerism, substance abuse, sexism, thuggish behavior, violence, and wasteful extravagance by “people who grew up in poor neighborhoods but now ignore those places and overspend on luxuries while they overcharge for concert tickets that poor people can’t afford”.

 Older generations of Czechs endured two eras of oppression because Nazis overran the nation before the Soviets arrived.
-The Germans took citizens for military purposes, and evil men were given unlimited power while Hitler held suzerainty over the Czech parliament.

 As Germany was being defeated, Czechs hoped that the American war hero, General Patton, would rescue them.
 He wanted to (as did many European leaders), but the American government stopped him because it was preoccupied with typical double-dealing.
 It allowed Soviet-controlled Russia to take the nation.
 It let the Soviets take many nations, and that caused a Cold War to ensue... ensuring that American industries wouldn't have to stop making profitable armaments.
 (Meanwhile, the rest of Europe invested in rebuilding and improving, and those nations outclass the USA now).